NAAQA: A Neural Architecture for Acoustic Question Answering: Method

 As an alternative configuration, the order of the convolution operation in each block can be reversed so that it first operates along the frequency axis and then the time axis.
 The model is called \NAAQAInterleavedFreq, in this case.
 Compared to the \emph{Parallel} feature extractor, time-frequency representations are created after each block instead of only at the end of the pipeline.

 For all extractors, the convolutions in the first block comprise $N_1$ convolutional filters and the number of filters is doubled after each block ($N_i$ = $2N_{i - 1}$).
-More blocks (higher $K$) results in more down sampling of the feature maps shape which brings down the computational cost of the model.
+More blocks (higher $K$) gives a larger downsampling of the feature maps which brings down the computational cost of the model.